 This is unavoidable.
-You must have a homepage, an about us page, a menu, and a contact page at the very least.
+You must have a homepage, an about us page, a menu, and a contact page at the very least, to accomplish all of that, you will need to create a website.
 However, you should have a reviews page, photo gallery, blog, and even a FAQ page on your website.
 We’ll go into optimizing your site in further detail later, but the main thing to remember right now is that your website is the go-to for current and new diners, and it needs to appear professional—first impressions count!

 3. Determine the mission you are going to thrive for